Philipp Spener: Life

 Spener returned to Strasbourg in 1663, where he was appointed preacher without pastoral duties, with the right of holding lectures.
 Three years afterwards, he was invited to become the chief pastor in the Lutheran Church at Frankfurt.
 Here he published his two chief works, Pia desideria (1675) and Allgemeine Gottesgelehrtheit (1680), and began that form of pastoral work which resulted in the movement called Pietism.

 In 1686, he accepted the invitation to the first court chaplaincy at Dresden.
 The Elector John George III, at whose personal desire the post had been offered to him, was soon offended when Spener condemned the morals of John George's court.
 Spener refused to resign his post, and the Saxon government hesitated to dismiss him.
-In 1691, the Saxon representative at Berlin induced the court of Brandenburg to offer him the rectorship of St Nicholas in Berlin, with the title of counsellor of the Marcher Consistory (Konsistorialrat).
+In 1691, the Saxon representative at Berlin induced the court of the March of Brandenburg to offer him the rectorship of St Nicholas in Berlin, with the title of counsellor of the Marcher Consistory (Konsistorialrat).

 In Berlin, Spener was held in high honour, though the tendencies of the court and the government officials were rather rationalistic than pietistic.
 The University of Halle was founded under his influence in 1694.
 All his life, Spener had been exposed to the attacks and abuse of the orthodox Lutheran theologians.
 Over time, his opponents multiplied, and the movement which he started accumulated hostile criticism.
 In 1695, the theological faculty of Wittenberg formally accused him of 264 errors.
 Only his death released him from these fierce conflicts.
 His last important work was Theologische Bedenken (1700–1702), to which was added after his death Letzte theologische Bedenken, with a biography of Spener by CH von Canstein (1711).
 Spener died in Berlin, on 5 February 1705, aged 70.